adriangohjw/adriangohjw.github.io/_posts/2021-06-15-to-test-or-not-to-test-startup-perspective.md

 ### Too many cases to test manually

 [NodeFlair Salaries][nodeflair-salaries] is one of the many products by NodeFlair, a Tech Career SuperApp.
 It allows tech talents to look up the latest salaries in the market.
-One of its features is to solve is to crawl job listings, tag them according to important attributes like specialisations and seniorities.
+One of its features is to crawl job listings and tag them according to important attributes like specialisations and seniorities.

 For example, here's a screenshot of [Salaries for Grab's Senior Software Engineer][nodeflair-salaries-grab-swe], which can be found on NodeFlair Salaries.